Engee documentation

 );

-Since this example is modelling a monostatic radar system, the InUseOutputPort is set to true to output the transmitter status.
-This status signal can be used to switch on the receiver.
+Since this example simulates a monostatic radar system, the InUseOutputPort port is set to true to output the status of the transmitter.
+This status signal can be used to turn on the receiver.

 In a radar system, the signal propagates as an electromagnetic wave.
-The signal must therefore be radiated and collected by the antenna used in the radar system.
-This is where the radiating antenna and the "collecting" antenna come into play.
+Therefore, the signal must be emitted and collected by the antenna used in the radar system.
+This is where the radiating and "collecting" antenna come into play.

-In a monostatic radar system, the transmitter and collector use the same antenna, so we will first define the antenna.
-To simplify the design, we have chosen an isotropic antenna.
-Note that the antenna must operate at the system operating frequency (10 GHz), so we will set the antenna frequency range to 5-15 GHz.
+In a monostatic radar system, the emitter and collector use the same antenna, so first we will define the antenna.
+To simplify the design, we chose an isotropic antenna.
+Please note that the antenna must operate at the operating frequency of the system (10 GHz), so we will set the antenna frequency range to 5-15 GHz.

 We assume that the antenna is stationary.